TheoOkafor/file-transformer/README.md

 ```bash
 docker-compose up --build
 ```
+A test file is automatically uploaded to the localstack s3 upon starting the app.

 ## Running test
 You can run test locally by starting up localstack and running the command below at the root folder